TobiasSekan/DailyKanji/readme.md

 * Changeable answer count (from two answers up to ten answers)
 * Changeable answer time (from one seconds up to fifteen seconds)
 * Changeable error time (from one point five seconds to ten seconds)
-* Statistics can reset via menu
+* Statistics can individual reset via menu
 * Automatically load and save test statistics and settings

 # Missing a feature or found a bug?